vermont42/racecondition.software/README.md

 ## About

-This my website about software development.
+This my website about software development, primarily, but not exclusively, on iOS and using Swift.
 Eventually, this website will be a companion to a podcast also called Race Condition.

 Lovingly built with [Jekyll](https://jekyllrb.com), [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), and [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 Gratefully copied from [Jesse Squires](https://github.com/jessesquires/jessesquires.com).